 About

-Sharon is the former Head and artistic director of the School of Dance of the Arts Faculty at the Kibbutzim College, Tel Aviv (2007-2014).
+I'm a former Head and artistic director of the School of Dance of the Arts Faculty at the Kibbutzim College, Tel Aviv (2007-2014).
+For many years I've been a physical theatre practitioner, as well as a dancer-researcher of the RikudNetto Dance and Research Group.

-My artistic Practice as Research, ”ScreenStage Performance: Hybridity, Perception and Enstrangement” was supervised by Prof Vida Midgelow and Prof Paul Cobley.
-Held in the Faculty of Arts and Creative Industries at Middlesex University, this research also developed through international inspiring collaborations with artists, performers, scholars and institutions, in the UK, Israel, Poland and Germany.
+My artistic Practice as Research, ”ScreenStage Performance: Hybridity, Perception and Enstrangement”, supervised by Prof Vida Midgelow and Prof Paul Cobley, developed through international inspiring collaborations with artists, performers, scholars and institutions, in the UK, Israel, Poland and Germany.

 My ‘ScreenStage Performance’ practice was explored and developed through teaching processes and performance making since 2009.
 This practice evolves around experiences of humans’ interrelations with the mediated spheres.